 Motorcycle accidents can occur under a variety of circumstances.
 When a victim is involved in a motorcycle accident, they can suffer a serious injury that could make it difficult to return to work or that could leave them with expensive medical bills.
 That is why it is important to understand your rights when seeking compensation for a motorcycle crash.
 If you or a family member was injured in a motorcycle accident, you should consult with an experienced Miami motorcycle accident attorney.
-The Law Offices of Prosper Shaked understand how a motorcycle accident can affect a victim’s life, and we can help you seek the compensation you deserve.
+Prosper Shaked Accident Injury Attorneys PA understand how a motorcycle accident can affect a victim’s life, and we can help you seek the compensation you deserve.
 You should not be burdened with a severe injury and medical expenses due to the negligence of another.
 Personal injury lawyer Prosper Shaked is here to explain whether a person can sue for a motorcycle accident in Florida after a year has passed.

 Suing One Year After a Motorcycle Crash in Florida

 If you were severely injured in a motorcycle crash on the A1A or other dangerous road, it is likely that you sustained severe injuries that required weeks or months to recover from.
 It is understandable that a victim of a crash may find it difficult to pursue compensation while trying to heal from an injury.
 As a result, a victim could wait months or over a year to pursue compensation after an accident.

 There is a possibility that waiting too long to file your motorcycle accident lawsuit could seriously impact your case.
 For example, if you seek a lawsuit after waiting over a year to file your case, this could result in the loss of important evidence.
 However, the statute of limitations is the primary reason that you should ensure that you promptly pursue a personal injury lawsuit for your injuries.